The best places to live in Waterloo

 Finding the right area or suburb is one of the initial challenges expats face in their search for a home in Waterloo.
 While it is a relatively small city, new arrivals should find that various neighbourhoods will meet their requirements.

-While it is generally more desirable to live within Waterloo city itself, expats have the option of living in Kitchener or the wider Tri-City area and commuting to Waterloo each day.
+It is generally more desirable to live within Waterloo city itself, but many expats choose to settle in Kitchener or the wider Tri-City area and commute to Waterloo each day.